-The Omicron variant spreads easier than other variants of coronavirus.
+The Omicron variant spreads easier than other variants of coronavirus, and people can get it twice.
 Reinfection is possible even if a person has already had this virus or is fully vaccinated.

 Several factors can influence reinfection, such as age, geographic location, and health equity.